 Garbage disposals, those noisy but wonderful portals under your sink, can make kitchen cleanup safe and easy in any home.

-Food scraps that are left in the trash for days can be a breeding ground for bacteria, posing health risks and unwelcome smells.
-An effective garbage disposal can make those scraps disappear entirely, reducing the risk of pests and preventing bad odors.
-And, of course, it can speed up and simplify your kitchen cleanup as you can throw all those potato peels into the sink without much thought.
+A garbage disposal can make these food scraps disappear entirely, reducing the risk of pests and preventing bad odors.
+Plus, it speeds up and simplifies cleaning my kitchen as I can throw all those potato peels into the sink without a second thought.

 No matter what kind of disposal you have, it’s key to keep the water running throughout its use — without water, dry food grinds will get stuck.
-Also, it should be cold water as hot water can break down the grease or fat in foods, and you never want to dump fat or grease down your sink because they can clog the pipes.
+Also, it should be cold water; hot water can break down the grease or fat in foods, and you never want to dump fat or grease down your sink because it can clog the pipes.

 • Types of garbage disposals.
-There are two types of garbage disposals: the continuous feed, which is the oldest and most common, and the batch feed, which is generally safer but more expensive.
+There are two types of garbage disposals: the continuous feed, which is the oldest and most common type, and the batch feed, which is generally safer but more expensive.

 Continuous feed garbage disposals consist of an open slot connected directly to your sink and are turned on with a switch.
 Once you flip that switch, the disposal's rotating discs, known as impellers, keep going while you toss food inside.

-Some people prefer batch feed disposals because they save on both electricity and water, as both faucet and disposal are only active when taking care of a batch.
-With continuous feed disposals, some users tend to leave it on as they cut, peel or clean.
-Batch feed models make that impossible.
+I suggest batch disposals if you want to save on electricity and water, as both faucet and disposal are active only when taking care of a batch.
+On the other hand, with continuous disposals, you can leave it on as they cut, peel or clean.
+Which type you get depends on what's important to you and your needs.

-The most noteworthy aspect, however, is safety.
+The most noteworthy reason I like batch garbage disposals, however, is safety.
 Since this kind of disposal can only be activated with the lid on, there’s no way someone could get hurt from an accidental hand down the drain.
 And if you drop something like a fork into the disposal, you can take it out safely before the power kicks on.
-This is especially important for people with children, or if horror movies ruined garbage disposals for you.
+This is especially important for people with children.

 • Power.
 Garbage disposal power is measured in horsepower, but don’t expect Mustang-like numbers.
 The existing range is from 1/4 to 10 HP, with 1/3 to 1 HP being the most common in consumer-grade models.

 A motor with 1/3 HP is enough for soft scraps, like carrot and potato peels, beans, tomatoes and the like.
 For more fibrous vegetables and fruits, and soft bones like those of fish, you might want 1/2 to 3/4 HP.
-If you’re on a special diet, however (like a carnivore diet with lots of bones or a raw vegan diet with thick peels and fruit pits), or you’re feeding a family of four on the daily, you should aim for 3/4 to 1 HP.
+If you’re on a special diet, however (like a carnivore diet resulting in lots of bones or a raw vegan diet resulting in thick peels and fruit pits), or you’re feeding a family of four on the daily, you should aim for 3/4 to 1 HP.

 • Grinding.
 Grind size is important to prevent the disposal from getting stuck and your pipes from getting clogged.
-If you consistently end up with a lot of leftovers and eat tough foods (like potatoes and broccoli), you might want to pay attention to the features that contribute to grind size.
+If you consistently end up with a lot of leftovers and eat tough foods (like potatoes and broccoli), I suggest you look particularly at grind size when selecting a garbage disposal.

 You can also consider the size and style of the holes in the grinding ring, but this is more difficult to see.
 You’d have to take apart a model or find videos and pictures online as this is not advertised.

 Note that disposal brands don’t generally advertise a decibel number for their products.
-So if you want to make extra sure the noise won’t be a nuisance, look for third-party testing or video reviews to get a better idea.
+So, if you want to make extra sure the noise won’t be a nuisance, look for third-party testing or video reviews to get a better idea.
+I like to check Amazon and YouTube to see what other buyers have to say about the product.

 • Warranty.
 Garbage disposals work hard, maybe harder than all other appliances — and are also often misused.
 Many owners throw all of their leftovers down the disposals regardless of their strength.
 By overworking the unit, you could shorten its usable lifespan.